Scott-Canning/Deploy-a-NEAR-chunk-validator-on-AWS/README.md

 ## 6) Install Rust, Nearcore, Access Your Wallet, and Start the Validator

-The following steps are similar to those covered in [Challenge 2](https://github.com/near/stakewars-iii/blob/main/challenges/002.md)
+The following steps are a streamlined version of those covered in [Challenge 2](https://github.com/near/stakewars-iii/blob/main/challenges/002.md)

 We created a t2.xlarge EC2 instance which has the correct specifications (4-core CPU, 8GB RAM, and 500GB SSD) to run a NEAR chunk validator.
 If you want to check for yourself run in your terminal: